lockwooda/notes/Y2S2/COMP2207/17-AlgorithmsIII.md

 # Distributed Algorithms III: Leader Election

-Centralised algorithms are simple.
-We need to choose a leader to undetake special tasks.
+Centralised algorithms are simple, using a central server for mutex, as a sequencer for totally ordered multicasts and as a coordinator for distributed transactions.
+We need to choose a leader to undertake special tasks.
 All processes must agree on a choice of leader.

 We assume that there are N processes with totally ordered identifiers.